Best DJ software: Mixing applications to suit every genre, setup and budget

 Best DJ software: MusicRadar’s Choice

 Alternatively, Mixxx is completely free and open source, which is obviously appealing.
-The trade off for this, however, is that it lacks integration of streaming services such as Beatport or Soundcloud – something unlikely to change in the near future.
+The trade off for this, however, is that it lacks features like AI stem separation or integration of streaming services such as Beatport or Soundcloud – although it’s likely the community around it will work on these things in the future.

 Best DJ software and apps: Product guide